Opinion polling on Scottish independence: Timing of a second referendum

+Scottish Government's authority to hold a referendum

 UK-wide polling

 Various companies have polled voters across the entire United Kingdom on various questions surrounding the issue of Scottish independence, from the standard Yes/No question as used in the 2014 referendum, to whether the Scottish government should be allowed to hold a second referendum.
 The results of these polls are displayed below.